patriciacrestani/aircraft-scheduling-angular/README.md

 For the selected aircraft, a horizontal bar shows the aircraft timeline in a period of 24 hours, scheduled service in green, turnaround time in purple, idle time in grey.

+## Features

+Some features were added for better navigation:

+- Save schedule in local storage
+- Restart schedule
+- Delete last flight from rotation

+However, there are still aspects in which the application can improve, such as:

+- Make it responsive for mobile
+- Add option to filter flights
+- Improve aircraft timeline visualization

 ## Usage

+1. Clone this repository
+2. Run `npm install` to install all packages for this application
-Run `npm install` followed by `ng serve` for a dev server of this application.
-Navigate to `http://localhost:4200/` on yout browser to open the dev server.
+3. Run `ng serve` for a dev server of this application
+4. Navigate to `http://localhost:4200/` on yout browser to open the dev server